 Things to consider before signing a Sales and Purchase Agreement (SPA)

 Hire a property lawyer:

 If you are a buyer and you intend on buying a property but you lack detailed knowledge of property sales and acquisition, the first thing that you should consider doing is to hire a property lawyer.
-Property lawyers are well informed of the dos and don’ts when it comes to selling and buying of property.
+Property lawyers are well informed regarding the common process dos and don’ts when it comes to selling and buying of property.

-A property lawyer will also give a breakdown of the clauses that are included in the SPA.
-This will provide clarifications on some of the subjects that may be complex.
+A property lawyer will also give a breakdown of the clause on conditions precedent that are included in the SPA.
+This will provide clarifications on some of the subjects that may be complex such as condition precedent, termination clauses and delivery of possession.
 The buyer will also be able his/her rights and the possible legal actions that can be taken should the seller break the agreement.
 As a result, both the buyer and the seller will have an easy time in drafting the final contract.

 As a legal contract, a Sales and Purchase Agreement (SPA) has a number of rules and regulations that must be fully adhered to.
 Before signing a Sales and Purchase Agreement (SPA), the seller and the buyer have to familiarize themselves with the set conditions.
 Failure to which either party may end up breaching the contract without his/her knowledge.

 The buyer has to be particularly keen on the schedule of payment as dictated by the agreement.
 If the buyer delays in making payments, the seller may decide to take legal action.
 This in most cases will result in the buyer being penalized for breaching the set agreement.
 The seller on the other hand also has to ensure that the vacant possession is delivered on or before the agreed dates.

 If the seller delays in delivering the vacant possession, he/she is required by the law to pay the buyer a liquidated damages fee which is 10% per annum of the buying price.
 For the transaction to be completed both parties have to agree fully that they will follow the terms and conditions.